Public Notices

 A Brief RM History

 RM of Aberdeen On June 24, 1909, a committee submitted a petition to organize 7 full and 3 partial townships.
 This petition was granted on July 26, 1909.
 The Municipal Committee named John J. Heinrich of Aberdeen as their representative.
 The petition was signed by 58 people.
 The petition was granted by a vote taken on July 26, 1909.
 The Rural Municipality was established by the Order of Honourable A.P.
 McNab, Municipal Commissioner, December 13, 1909.
-Since then, one township was annexed by the R.M. of Corman Park.
-During the period of 1915-1919, considerable road improvements and construction have taken place because of the new popularity of automobiles.
-Roads still remain the major concern for the municipality.
-Today, the R.M. of Aberdeen maintains over 340 miles of road in the summer and over 200 miles of road in the winter.
-Highways #41 and #27 run through the R.M.
+Since then, one township was annexed by the RM of Corman Park.
+During the period of 1915-1919, considerable road improvements and construction took place because of the new popularity of automobiles.
+Roads still remain the major concern for the Municipality.
+Today, the RM of Aberdeen maintains over 340 miles of road in the summer and over 200 miles of road in the winter.
+Highways #41 and #27 run through the RM, while Highway #5 marks the southern border of the Municipality.

 The RM of Aberdeen No. 373 is located on Treaty 6 Territory and the Homeland of the Métis.

-The South Western border of the R.M. of Aberdeen No. 373 is just five miles east of Saskatoon, the largest city in Saskatchewan.
-We have the country residential areas of Strawberry Hills, Strawberry Ridge, Valley View Heights, Cherry Hills Estates, Bergheim Estates, The Meadows, Prairie Rose Estates, and Mission Ridge Estates.
-The subdivision of Edenburg lies three miles north east of the Town of Aberdeen, which is twenty minutes north east of Saskatoon.
+The southwestern border of the RM of Aberdeen No. 373 is just five miles east of Saskatoon, the largest city in Saskatchewan.
+We have the Country Residential areas of Strawberry Hills, Strawberry Ridge, Valley View Heights, Cherry Hills Estates, Bergheim Estates, The Meadows, Prairie Rose Estates, and Mission Ridge.
+The subdivision of Edenburg lies three miles northwest of the Town of Aberdeen, which is twenty minutes northeast of Saskatoon.

-Within the boundaries of the R.M. of Aberdeen reside four major businesses.
-Louis Dreyfus High Throughput Grain Terminal lies along the CNR line.
-Northland Logistics fertilizer storage plant currently shares the CN Line with Louis Dreyfus.
-Horizon Seed Processors process pulse crops which are then shipped throughout the world.
+Within the boundaries of the RM of Aberdeen reside four major businesses.
+Parrish & Heimbecker lies along the CNR Line.
+Agrium Canada currently shares the CN Line with P&H. AGT Foods process pulse crops which are then shipped throughout the world.
 Hold-On Industries is a manufacturer of plastic water tanks and floating docks among other things.
 Agriculture is the leading industry in the region.

-The municipal office is located within the Town of Aberdeen, which is located along Highway 41 in the center of the municipality.
-The municipality provides a library, transfer station, fire fighting, first responders, and recreation facilities through agreements with the Town of Aberdeen.
+The Municipal office is located within the Town of Aberdeen, which is located along Highway 41 in the center of the Municipality.
+The Municipality provides a library, transfer station, fire fighting services, and first responders through agreements with the Town of Aberdeen.